-Giving pocket money to children as young as four or five years helps them start learning about money management.
-For example, when children get pocket money, they have to make choices about spending or saving it.
-And if they’re saving up, they have to learn about waiting for things they want.
+Giving pocket money to children as young as four or five years helps them start learning about the value of money and money management.
+For example, when children get pocket money, they have to make choices about spending or saving.
+If they’re saving, they’ll learn about waiting for things they want.

-Pocket money can also help children learn about the consequences of losing money, giving money away and even gambling.
-Letting your children make a few mistakes – like spending all their hard-earned savings on fake tattoos instead of a hot-wheels car – is part of the learning process.
+Pocket money can also help children learn about the consequences of losing money.
+Letting your children make a few mistakes – like spending all their hard-earned savings on fake tattoos instead of a cricket set – is part of the learning process.

-It’s OK to put limits on what your children spend their pocket money on.
-For example, you might discourage them from buying lollies if that interferes with their appetite for nutritious food or you want to protect their teeth from decay.
+It’s OK to put limits on what your child spends his pocket money on.
+For example, you might discourage him from buying lollies if that interferes with his appetite for nutritious food or you want to protect his teeth from decay.